doge-life/doge-tasks-service/README.md

 # doge-tasks-service
-A microservice for Doge Tasks.....
+A microservice for Doge Tasks!